 To open a bank account, you will need your passport or identity card and a 'bank letter' from UWS.
 If you are studying at a Scottish campus, you can request this letter through the Hub portal.
-London campus students should email london@uws.ac.uk for this letter.
+Once you are logged into the portal, use the search facility to search for 'bank letter' then complete the online form and submit your request.
+London campus students should complete the London Hub Enquiry Form in the Hub portal for this letter.
 Basic bank accounts are easier to open than other types of account.